reactwoo/GeoElementor/readme.txt

 * **Performance Optimized**: Cached geolocation results for better performance
 * **Analytics & Tracking**: Monitor popup performance by country
 * **Professional Licensing**: Integrated with reactwoo.com license server
+* **Two-Way Synchronization**: Manual rules sync with Elementor popup settings automatically

 = How It Works =

 1. **Setup**: Configure your MaxMind license key and preferred countries in the plugin settings
 2. **Database**: Download the latest GeoLite2 country database
+3. **Create Geo Rules**: Use the Geo Rules admin interface to create targeting rules for popups, pages, or content
-3. **Configure Popups**: Add geo-targeting rules to your Elementor popups
+4. **Configure Popups**: Add geo-targeting rules to your Elementor popups (manual or automatic sync)
-4. **Use Geo Widget**: Drag the "Geo" widget into any Elementor design for content geo-targeting
+5. **Use Geo Widget**: Drag the "Geo" widget into any Elementor design for content geo-targeting
-5. **Global Settings**: Apply geo-targeting to Elementor's global widgets, colors, and typography
+6. **Global Settings**: Apply geo-targeting to Elementor's global widgets, colors, and typography
-6. **Automatic Detection**: Plugin detects visitor countries and shows appropriate content
+7. **Automatic Detection**: Plugin detects visitor countries and shows appropriate content
-7. **Analytics**: Track popup performance and visitor engagement by country
+8. **Analytics**: Track popup performance and visitor engagement by country

 = Use Cases =